Elizaveta239/intellij-community/README.md

 A Thread analyser helps to understand the concurrent Python program execution during debug process.
 Some of it's features include:

-* Visualization of events in concurrent programs (programs using module `threading`)
+* Visualization of events in concurrent programs (programs using module `threading` or module `asyncio`)
-* Navigation to the source code for every threading event
+* Navigation to the source code for every concurrency event
+* A stack trace display

 ## Installation